drim-dev/drim-brain/data-systems/databases/vendors/postgres/connections/README.md

 #### pgBouncer

 pgBouncer is a lightweight connection pooler for PostgreSQL databases.
 It is designed to improve scalability and resource utilization in situations where a large number of clients need to connect to a PostgreSQL database.
-The main purpose of pgBouncer is to efficiently manage database connections, reducing the overhead associated with establishing new connections for each client.
+The main purpose of pgBouncer is to manage database connections efficiently, reducing the overhead associated with establishing new connections for each client.

 pgBouncer modes: